Written by

 Systemic Lupus Erythematosus (SLE) is often fatal but fortunately not as common.
 SLE can affect many organs and tissues including kidneys, liver, spleen, joints, blood as well as skin and even heart.
 Consequently, symptoms include shifting lameness (from one limb to another), swollen organs, anaemia, fever, loss of pigmentation, increased drinking and urination.
 Diagnosis is far more complex requiring a thorough history, physical examination, imaging via ultrasound and radiology as well as blood analysis.

 #2.
-Autoimmune Haemolytic Anaemia (AHA) occurs when the dog’s red blood cells come under attack
+Autoimmune Haemolytic Anaemia (AHA) occurs when the dog’s red blood cells come under attack.

-Hemolysis comes from the Greek words hemo meaning
+Hemolysis comes from the Greek words hemo meaning blood and lysis meaning to break open |

 In severe cases, jaundice occurs as destruction of red blood cells becomes extremely rapid.